RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   num_outputs:
   The number of outputs the decorated function is expected to return.
   Will fail at runtime if a different number of outputs is returned by the function.
+  outputs:
+  The name to assign the output artifacts of for this operator.
+The number of names provided must match the number of return values of the decorated function.
+If not set, the artifact names will default to "<op_name> artifact <optional counter>".
   resources:
   A dictionary containing the custom resource configurations that this operator will run with.
   These configurations are guaranteed to be followed, we will not silently ignore any of them.